waigo/admin/README.md

 # waigo-admin

-This [waigo](http://waigojs.com) plugin provides an Administration interface for your Waigo app:
+The **official* [waigo](http://waigojs.com) plugin which provides an Administration interface for your Waigo app:

-* See cron job info and run them whenever you want
+* See info on cron jobs and run them whenever you want
-* Test out all of your app's mapped routes
+* Test out all of your app's routes (incl.
+POST, PUT, etc)
-* Send an email to users (raw query filtering supported)
+* Send an email to a selection of users (raw query filtering supported)
 * Browse, create and edit database data (raw query filtering supported)

 All routes are placed under the `/admin` path and access is controlled via the